wnr/element-resize-detector/README.md

     </body>
 </html>
 ```
-This will create a global function ```elementResieDetectorMaker```, which is the maker function that makes an element resize detector instance.
+This will create a global function ```elementResizeDetectorMaker```, which is the maker function that makes an element resize detector instance.

 You can also ```require``` it like so:
 ```js